<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/a-vision-for-eucharistic-adoration-in-every-diocese" />
+<link rel="alternate" href="https://weadorehim.com/blog/create-an-account-from-a-guest-visit" />

 <author>